 - What is an invertebrate? – DK Find Out

 - Jellyfish Lake in Palau where the jellyfish have no sting and people snorkel among them

 - Lots of invertebrate photos, videos and information from Arkive.org

 - Field Guide to Freshwater Invertebrates of North America

 And then, we got crafty.
 I think I got this idea from a list of party crafts for young children, but I thought it would be something fun and different for the older students.
 Even though this seemed to be more craft than science, it allowed the students to construct a jellyfish of their own.
 They had to think about the 3 main visible parts of a jellyfish and then represent them with the materials given.

-The students used styrofoam bowls for the bell of the jellyfish.
+The students used styrofoam bowls for the bell, or body, of the jellyfish.
 Crepe streamers made great thick feeder arms.
 The tentacles and their nematocysts were made with ribbon and decorative wire with pom-poms.